-- Be aware of your surroundings and of suspicious persons or activities.
+- Be aware of your surroundings and be on the lookout for suspicious persons or activities.

 - Always keep bags and backpacks zippered and closed.
 Avoid placing bags outside of your direct line of vision by hanging your bag on the back of a chair or keeping your backpack on in a crowded subway.

-- If you suspect you are being followed, cross the street or go into a store.
-In New York look for NYU Green Light buildings or a business with an NYU Safe Haven decal on the window.
+- If you suspect you are being followed, cross the street and go into a store.
+In New York City look for NYU Green Light buildings or businesses with a NYU Safe Haven decal on the window.

-- When using headphones, keep the volume at a level that you can hear sounds around you.
+- When using headphones, keep the volume low so that you can hear if someone is approaching you.

-- Avoid carrying large sums of money or displaying money in public.
+- Avoid carrying large sums of money and displaying money in public.

-- In congested environments – buses, lines, subways – be aware of potential pick pockets and scams.
+- In congested environments – buses, crowded streets, lines, subways – be aware of potential pick pockets and scams.

 - For emergency information at other sites around NYU’s global network, contact the site director.